One thing I love about Amazon is once you’ve written the book, if you don’t like something, catch a mistake, or such, it’s an easy fix.

 For example, Will speaks very little Spanish.
 He may have a Hispanic last name, but he just wasn’t raised around the language.
 There may also be some psychological issues there because while he claims to have a hard time learning other languages, he’s fluent in German and knows enough Russian that he could find his way around Moscow with only a few issues.
 He does attempt to converse with RJ in Spanish (at least the pleasantries), but often times uses the wrong word.

 RJ is fluent in Spanish (better be, he’s an out of work Spanish High School teacher ) and often acts as an interpreter.
 He tries to teach Spanish to Will who’s probably his worst student.
 RJ was raised around the language, and sometimes tosses a Spanish phrase into a sentence.
 Interestingly, Will has no issues with understanding it when that happens.
-He’s also well educated and moves easily among the different educational levels of the people he encounters, an issue Will sometimes run into.
+He’s also well educated and moves easily among the different educational levels of the people he encounters.

 I’ve also tried to pay attention to how some people use words.
 The Sheriff and Bob are both older than Will, and might tend to use some words that are a little out of date (such as “Hippie” to describe someone with long hair).